mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 is `true`, then the table is created if it does not already exist.
 If the value is `false`, then the insert will fail unless the table already exists.

-The following fields are acted upon.
+The following fields are relevant.

 Field | Type | Description
 ------|------|------------
-insert| string | The name of the target collection/table. documents | array | An array of one or more documents to be inserted to the named collection/table. ordered | boolean | Optional, with default being `true`.
+insert| string | The name of the target collection (i.e. table). documents | array | An array of one or more documents to be inserted to the named collection. ordered | boolean | Optional, with default being `true`.
 See below for description.

-All other fields are ignored.

 #### `ordered`
 The impact of `ordered` is dependent upon the value of `insert_behavior'.